-The Department of Recreation, Parks and Cultural Activities offers a variety of programs and activities for Alexandrians ages 55 and over.
-For additional information, or to be placed on our mailing list, please call the Power-Plus Program Office at 703.746.5575.
+The Department of Recreation, Parks and Cultural Activities offers a wide variety of programs and activities for Alexandrians ages 55 and up.
+For additional information, please call 703.746.5575 or 703.746.5414.

-Power-Plus classes are scheduled through the Recreation Classes & Camps Office.
-Click here for registration information.
-Please call the Registrations & Reservations Office at 703.746.5414 for additional information.
+Register for Power-Plus classes at participating recreation centers, the Lee Center's Registration & Reservation Office, or online.
+Click here for additional registration information.
+Please call the Registration & Reservation Office at 703.746.5414 with registration questions.

 Click here to view a full list of current class sessions, schedules and locations.